1949 Nobel Prize in Literature: Nominations

 William Faulkner was not nominated for the prize in 1949, but he was nominated the following year and in 1950 the Swedish Academy decided to award Faulkner the Nobel Prize in Literature for 1949.
 Faulkner was nominated by Prince Wilhelm, Duke of Södermanland who became the president of the Swedish PEN Centre.
 Faulkner had not been nominated for the prize before, making it a rare occasion when an author have been awarded the Nobel Prize in Literature the same year they were first nominated.

-In total, the Nobel committee received 43 nominations for the 1949 prize including Benedetto Croce, Thornton Wilder, Winston Churchill (awarded in 1953), François Mauriac (awarded in 1952), Carl Sandburg, Georges Duhamel, and Pär Lagerkvist (awarded in 1951).
+In total, the Nobel Committee received 43 nominations for authors such as Benedetto Croce, Thornton Wilder, Winston Churchill (awarded in 1953), François Mauriac (awarded in 1952), Carl Sandburg, Georges Duhamel, and Pär Lagerkvist (awarded in 1951).
 9 of the nominees were nominated first-time among them Albert Camus (awarded in 1957), Leonid Leonov, Enrique González Martínez, Alfonso Reyes, Taha Hussein, and Alberto Moravia.
 Three of the nominees were women: Marie Under, Henriette Charasson, and Dorothy Canfield Fisher.

-The authors James Truslow Adams, Hervey Allen, Chairil Anwar, Rex Beach, Elsa Bernstein, Maurice Blondel, Jacques Copeau, Will Cuppy, Lucien Descaves, Ali Douagi, William Price Drury, Inés Echeverría Bello, Herbert Eulenberg, Yaroslav Halan, Edmond Jaloux, Klaus Mann, Sarojini Naidu, Elin Pelin, Gustav Radbruch, Alexander Serafimovich, George Shiels, Booth Tarkington, Elin Wägner, and Oton Župančič died in 1949 without having been nominated for the prize.
+The authors James Truslow Adams, Hervey Allen, Chairil Anwar, Rex Beach, Elsa Bernstein, Maurice Blondel, Jacques Copeau, Will Cuppy, Lucien Descaves, Ali Douagi, William Price Drury, Inés Echeverría Bello, Herbert Eulenberg, Martin Grabmann, Yaroslav Halan, Edmond Jaloux, Klaus Mann, Sarojini Naidu, Elin Pelin, Gustav Radbruch, Alexander Serafimovich, George Shiels, Elin Wägner, and Oton Župančič died in 1949 without having been nominated for the prize.

 Prize decision

 On 3 November 1949 the Swedish Academy announced that no Nobel Prize in Literature would be awarded that year:

 "No Nobel Prize in Literature will be awarded this year.
 And the justification, in short, is that none of this year's candidates has been able to gather the absolute majority required according to the statutes for the prize to be awarded.
 For the time being, two literature prizes are therefore at the Academy's disposal next year.
-In 1918 and 1935 the same measure was taken on the same grounds.”
+In 1918 and 1935 the same measure was taken on the same grounds."

+Considered candidates for the 1949 prize included the French novelist Georges Duhamel and the Greek writer Angelos Sikelianos, but none of them received any strong support from the members of the Nobel committee.
+The German writer Hans Carossa were also mentioned as a possible candidate.
+The 83 year old Italian philosopher Benedetto Croce's candidacy was dismissed because of his advanced age, while the 35 year old Albert Camus were thought too young to be considered a candidate for the 1949 prize.
+Pär Lagerkvist who had some support in Nobel committee and eventually was awarded the 1951 Nobel Prize in Literature had in 1949 declined to be considered for the prize.

 The Academy awarded the prize for 1949 the following year to William Faulkner, while Bertrand Russell was awarded the 1950 Nobel Prize in Literature.